hfp/libxs/documentation/libxs_gemm.md

   void* registry /* = NULL */);
 ```

 Dispatch a GEMM config for SYR2K/SYRK.
-Internally dispatches
-GEMM('N','T', n, n, k, lda, ldb, ldc) with alpha=1, beta=0.
+The shape (n, k, lda, ldb,
-The ldc parameter is part of the registry key and determines
-the scratch buffer stride.
+ldc) is stored in the config and used by the call functions.
 Returns NULL on failure.

-Fortran variants accept the same OPTIONAL backend function
+Fortran variants accept OPTIONAL backend function pointers:
-pointers as libxs_gemm_dispatch:

 ```fortran
 ptr = libxs_syrk_dispatch(LIBXS_DATATYPE_F64, n, k, lda, ldc,